-“I offer Mindful Hatha, Gentle Yoga, Restorative Yoga and Yin Yoga classes and workshops around Newtown Square and the Western Suburbs of Philadelphia, PA.
-I welcome private clients who want to learn or refine their yoga practice, and those with age related concerns or lower back issues.
+“I offer Mindful Hatha, Gentle Yoga, Restorative Yoga and Yin Yoga classes and workshops in Bryn Mawr and the Western Suburbs of Philadelphia, PA.
+I welcome private clients who want to learn or refine their yoga practice, and those with age related concerns, recovering from injury, surgery or with back issues.
 My wish is for every body to bring the joy of yoga into their lives”.

 Whether you want to discover the benefits of yoga for heathy aging, are seeking a relaxing mindful practice to reduce stress and connect with your Center, or are coming back to yoga, Val offers classes and individual sessions tailored to your needs.

 Val is also a Continuing Education Provider with the Yoga Alliance.
 Her signature program is the Yoga Teacher Mentor Program for small groups of teachers to learn, share, play and inspire each other to be the best teachers they can be.
 Check out her profile at Yoga Alliance

 “What is Yoga?”
 I’ve read many interpretations that have arisen from the original text in The Yoga Sutras of Patanjali.